kennethreitz/coinbin.org/README.md

 ## Like this project?

 Consider [tipping us](http://coinbin.org/thanks)!
-We has many wallets.
+We have many wallets.